ucf-cs/Tervel/docs/beginner-tutorial.md

 HP Element
 : We recommend extending the `tervel::memory::hp::Element` class for very large or varying size objects that are used infrequently.

 For reference on how to use the memory protection, refer to the `Stack::Accessor` class in `/tervel/containers/lf/`.
-In the lock-free stack example, the `Stack::Node` class extends the 'hp::Element` class. `Accessor::load()` retrieves an element from an address and calls `HazardPointer::watch()` on it's address.
+In the lock-free stack example, the `Stack::Node` class extends the `hp::Element` class. `Accessor::load()` retrieves an element from an address and calls `HazardPointer::watch()` on it's address.
 Every time the top of the stack is read, `Accessor::load()` must be called to retrieve the element and attempt to watch the address.

 ## Descriptor

 A descriptor class is provided to guide in implementing descriptor objects.
-Objects extending this class must include `/tervel/util/descriptor.h`
+Objects extending this class must include `/tervel/util/descriptor.h`.

 Any object that extends `tervel::util::Descriptor` must implement the `complete()` and `get_logical_value()` methods.
 Refer to `/tervel/util/descriptor.h` for the functional prototypes.